flathub/org.qutebrowser.qutebrowser/Home.md

 environment of the system user unit `flatpak-session-helper.service`.

 Some of these environment variables are user defined.
-Others are important for the current running graphical session, and application might not be started correctly without them.
+Others are important for the current running graphical session, and the application might not be started correctly without them.
 Like `DISPLAY`, `WAYLAND_DISPLAY`, `XDG_SESSION_TYPE`, `DBUS_SESSION_BUS_ADDRESS`.

 User defined environment variables should be set by the desktop environment (e.g. Gnome) in the system user session